kevinolega/callcentertrainingtips/_posts/2015-10-09-prospecting.md

 How would being financially in control of your life make you feel?
 If you read this far and are willing to read some more, I'm excited for you.
 You're one of the few people who are willing to do that it takes to get the life that you want.
 Consider this.
 There are thousands of call center jobs out there but there are only a few people who get hired and many struggle to get in, The sad thing is, despite the money, few people succeed in this field at getting the life they want.
 The thing is many people are not willing to grow.
 I find that people who graduate from college had found themselves entitled to a job and would never touch a book again or would only be willing to read magazines and facebook posts or watch Aldup or Pastillas girl or something stupid.
 They see lessons and remember their worst teachers and would consider paying for a class or excited at buying a book like buying a coffin.
-I'm going to tell you the truth. <strong>If you spend more time entertaining yourself than you do educating yourself, your priorities are fucked up.
-I'm sorry it might hurt your feelings but that's true and I'm telling you this because I care about you and I want to alert you that something needs to be adjusted in your life so you can have the results that you want.</strong>
+I'm going to tell you the truth.

+**If you spend more time entertaining yourself than you do educating yourself, your priorities are fucked up.
+I'm sorry it might hurt your feelings but that's true and I'm telling you this because I care about you and I want to alert you that something needs to be adjusted in your life so you can have the results that you want.**

-<strong>The problem is not a lack of resources or the means, it's the willingness to take control of yourself and do the work needed</strong>.
+**The problem is not a lack of resources or the means, it's the willingness to take control of yourself and do the work needed**.

 If you are somewhat afraid, I don't blame you.
 I felt afraid what I started.
 If you're willing, however then everything I'm about to tell you next is going to make a lot of sense.